LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 ![Fig_4_Montage_Actin_Rotated_Directionality_Histogram](https://user-images.githubusercontent.com/63607289/158403957-6689d1e8-0467-4b84-9930-110079bf1cd0.jpg)

 Fig.4: Image of MIP of perinuclear actin fibers, without Tubeness filtration, rotated with the found angle and the corresponding directionality histogram.

+After these steps the picture of MIP of perinuclear actin is skeletonized just to get initial network of the actin in the cell before analyzing fiber lenghts and branchings.

+Since the data of actin is far from ideal due to noise, low contrast locally etc., before applying the next macro, Macro #2, it is necessary to edit skeleton manually with the help of the image of original perinuclear actin as a reference to correct for badly skeletonized parts.
+(PIC-orig int, PIC-orig skeleton, PIC-skeleton modified).